telnetdoogie/synology-kernelmodules/README.md

 I ran the following on WSL2 on Windows 11, using the Debian distro.
+I'll keep modigying these as I learn more.
+I think some of the steps aren't required but I'm keeping tabs on how to do this and will make sure ultimately there's a minimal set of steps to compile kernel modules.

+Find your download URLs [here](https://archive.synology.com/download/ToolChain)

 The instructions should be the same however you'll want to pull the correct linux kernel source for your NAS depending on which kernel version you're currently running, and for the appropriate architecture (The below was done for x86.
 Different options may be needed on `make` commands for compiling for a different `ARCH` )

 1. Install packages for running a kernel build: